-I am an internet marketer, so it's a shame I have to associate my own business with these types of people, but do not be fooled!
+I am an internet marketer, so it's a shame I have to associate my own business with these types of people, but do not be fooled.
 What I do and what these guys do are two very different things!

 It's no secret that you can make money online.

-But these ‘gurus', as they are so famously called on the internet, take advantage of the situation by promising the impossible.
+But these gurus, as they are so famously called on the internet, take advantage of the situation by promising the impossible.

-In a nutshell, they tell you that it's easy to make money, you can start making money quickly, you need no prior experience to do it, and they're offering you a once in a lifetime opportunity.
+In a nutshell, they tell you that it's easy to make money, that you can start making money quickly, that you need no prior experience to do it, and that they're offering you a once in a lifetime opportunity.

 In my reviews of make money online products on YouTube I've come across quite a few of these types of products, and here are some surefire ways to identify a misleading money making product.

 - Says it's easy

 - Says he's sharing a secret with you

 - Say it's a 1 time opportunity, and you can never see this page again

 - Says there are a limited number of spots